 Once you’ve found your dream home, it’s time to put an offer in on the home.
 Your realtor will help you decide the finer details like what price you’ll offer to pay and whether or not you’ll ask for closing costs to be paid by the seller.

 Now the waiting game begins.
 The underwriter is a third-party that reviews all of the information and determines whether you’re eligible for the loan.
 We tell our clients to relax in this stage of the home buying process because there isn’t much they can do.
-There is a possibility that the underwriter will request additional documentation, but we try to be thorough from the beginning to prevent this from happening.
+It isn’t uncommon for the underwriter to request additional documentation, but we work to be thorough from the beginning to keep the requests to a minimum.

 While your loan is in underwriting, you can begin shopping for homeowners insurance.
 You’ll need a policy in place for the day of closing.